kevL/yata/ReadMe.txt

 Shift+Home                - adds cells to the left to selected cells if
                             selection is contiguous
 Shift+End                 - adds cells to the right to selected cells if
                             selection is contiguous
+Shift+PageUp              - adds visible cells above to selected cells if
+                            selection is contiguous
+Shift+PageDown            - adds visible cells below to selected cells if
+                            selection is contiguous

 - w/ row selected